Benny's Shopware Notebook

 There are several means of customizing Shopware code to your project's needs, like Shopware's event system or Symfony's service decorator patterns to name just two.
 From time to time, however, you might encounter a situation, where customization requirements make a change to Shopware core code inevitable.

 Now, changing Shopware's core code within the vendor folder is not a good idea, for obvious reasons.
 Fortunately, a Composer based solution is available.
-It is called composer-patches and is very well documented for Typo3 in the docs.
+It is called composer-patches and is very well documented for Typo3 in the .

 The power of this: You can do almost everything.
 The obvious downside: You'l lose your update capability.